jm1021/churchofjesuschrist/_posts/2023-12-17-revelations.md

 God is love, family is love.
 We will finally get back to our Train day this afternoon, thanks to the service to me by Lora.
 Claire came and visited in a time of need, she provided me with service.
 Shay overcame and is back on his feet, thanks to many many tender mercies of the Lord and service by Nurses and Doctors.

 ## Revelations 2 (God Provides, cross reference 1 Nephi 8 & 11)
 Tree of Life and a new name.
-These are blessings sometimes though of as beyond.
-But we can have them now.
+These blessings sometimes are thought of as beyond the world.
+But we can have the blessing of the knowledge of the tree of life now.

 7 He that hath an ear, let him hear what the Spirit saith unto the churches; To him that overcometh will I give to eat of the **tree of life**, which is in the midst of the paradise of God.